MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 ## SQL Server Views

-Management Pack for SQL Server introduces a comprehensive set of state, performance and alert views that can be found in the associated folders.
+Management Pack for SQL Server introduces a comprehensive set of state, performance, and alert views that can be found in the associated folders.

 ![State sets](./media/ssmp/state-sets.png)